 Wedding Ceremony Order of Service

-21 Step Order of Service Guide
+21 Step Wedding order of Service Guide

 Some couples begin the ceremony by lighting a unity candle or candelabra.
 Although, customising the wedding vows or other aspects of the ceremony may add special meaning to your wedding day.
+It is still advisable to check with your priest or marriage celebrant for the propriety of the changes.

 The Wedding Rehearsal